-At CPS, our science education work is a significant aspect of the goals of our interdisciplinary science research center.
+Led by the Center for Polymer Studies (CPS) Science Education Group at Boston University, we accelerate the integration of science education and interdisciplinary science research.
 Our research is devoted to interdisciplinary study of aspects of polymer, random, fractal and complex systems.
-In the CPS science education group, we have been dedicated, for over two decades, to enhancing undergraduate and K-12 science education by adapting research-based models and visualization tools, developing new curricula, hosting workshops and summer internships, and involving undergraduate and graduate university students in K-12 classrooms.
+In the CPS Science Education Group, we have been dedicated, for 26 years, to enhancing undergraduate and K-12 science education by adapting research-based models and visualization tools, developing new curricula, hosting workshops and summer internships, and involving undergraduate and graduate university students in K-12 classrooms.

 At New York Hall of Science (NYSCI), our collaborators on network science are Steve Uzzo and Catherine Cramer.
 Since 1986, NYSCI has served over seven million children, parents and teachers.
 NYSCI’s mission is to convey the excitement and understanding of science and technology to children, families, teachers and others by galvanizing their curiosity and offering them creative, participatory ways to learn.
 NYSCI features the largest collection of hands-on science exhibits in New York City.
 Visitors of all ages can explore over 450 interactive exhibits, including Connections, an exhibit on networks.